danielgtaylor/restish/docs/configuration.md

 $ restish api configure $NAME [$BASE_URI]
 ```

-You should see something like the following, which enables you to create and edit profiles, headers, query params, and auth, eventually saving the data to `~/.restish/apis.json`:
+You should see something like the following, which enables you to create and edit profiles, headers, query parameters, and auth, eventually saving the data to `~/.restish/apis.json`:

 <img alt="Screen Shot" src="https://user-images.githubusercontent.com/106826/83099522-79dd3200-a062-11ea-8a78-b03a2fecf030.png">